sakshamarora97/outfit-compatibility-scoring/README.md

 # outfit-compatibility-scoring
-Course Project for CSE 6240
+Fashion Recommendation: Outfit Compatibility using GNN Course Project for CSE 6240 Web Search and Text Mining
 ## Abstract
 Numerous industries have benefited from the use of machine learning, and the fashion industry is no exception.
 By gaining a better understanding of what makes a "good" outfit, companies can provide useful product recommendations to their users.
 In this project,